 The NMSDC also accepts both privately-owned and publicly traded companies.
 If a business is publicly-owned, at least 51 percent of its stock must be minority-owned.
 Additionally, minorities must control its daily operations.
 Start-ups and home-based businesses also qualify for MBE certification.

 To apply, companies must register with the WRMSDC office in Oakland.
 The application asks the prospective member a variety of questions about his business, including the number of employees, the annual revenue, and the nature of its operations.

 Business owners must also supply the office with proper documentation, which may include financial statements, articles of incorporation, corporate bylaws, a copy of the owner’s driver’s license, and lease agreements.
 The WRMSDC provides a document checklist on its website for each type of business entity.
 The information requested for a limited liability company differs from that required of a sole proprietorship.
 Once the office receives the application and requested documentation, and the required filing fee, it conducts a site visit.
 This is a physical visit by a representative of the regional office.

 If you are a minority-owned business in Northern California, obtaining MBE certification can be a tremendous asset.
-If you have questions about MBE certification or if you need any other assistance with your new or growing business, please give the experienced business attorneys at Yee Law Group, PC, PC a call.
+If you have questions about MBE certification or if you need any other assistance with your new or growing business, please give the experienced business attorneys at Yee Law Group Inc., PC a call.

 This article has been prepared by Yee Law Group Inc., PC for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.